EYE SOCKET FRACTURE INJURY – ACCIDENT ATTORNEYS

 - nausea and vomiting, in the case of trapdoor fractures

 Many broken eye sockets heal without surgery.
-If doctors believe that the fracture can heal naturally, they may recommend some complementary treatments, including antibiotics to prevent infections and special nasal sprays to stop the person sneezing.
+If doctors believe that the fracture can heal naturally, they may recommend some complementary treatments, including antibiotics to prevent infections and special nasal sprays to stop the person from sneezing and displacing the bones.

 Treating a broken eye socket with surgery